Louise Jones, Head Teacher, Royd Nursery and Infant School

 imoves has a wide variety of active lesson styles ranging from:

-- Active classroom lessons integrate activity into subjects from literacy and phonics, to science and history.
+- Active learning resources and brain break active blasts to build activity into every lesson, from literacy and phonics, to science and math's.

 Alongside the fully immersive lesson content, imoves offers schools an array of supporting features including: